Posts

 - Core binary choice: USD + gold allocation strategy

-If choosing only these two, prioritize "70% USD + 30% gold DCA (Dollar Cost Averaging)".
-The core logic is to avoid the pullback risk of gold at its current high level (4300-4400 range):
+If only choosing between the two, prioritize "70% USD + 30% gold DCA (Dollar Cost Averaging)", with the core logic being to avoid the pullback risk of gold at its current high (4300-4400 range):

 - Beginner-friendly alternative: Domestic Nasdaq ETF DCA (no need to open a US stock account)

-Advantages: Diversifies tech giant risks (covering Apple, Microsoft, etc.), no stock-picking for beginners, purchasable via securities accounts, low threshold (starting from $100); or allocate to QQQ or domestic Nasdaq ETF for DCA.
+Advantages: Diversifies tech giant risks (covering Apple, Microsoft, etc.), beginners don’t need to pick stocks, accessible via securities accounts, low threshold (starting at 100 RMB); or allocate to QQQ or domestic Nasdaq ETF for DCA.

-Operation: Refer to the public account "Great Peer's" article "Choosing Nasdaq ETFs", fixed-amount DCA weekly/monthly (e.g., $2,000-$5,000 monthly), first cultivate interest through stable returns, then explore US growth stocks after making profits;
+Operation: Refer to the public account "Great Peer"s "Choosing Nasdaq ETFs", DCA a fixed amount weekly/monthly (e.g., 2000-5000 RMB monthly), first cultivate interest through stable returns, then explore US growth stocks after making profits;

-Core logic: Adds a layer of tech growth returns compared to holding USD/Treasury bonds alone, suitable for beginners with no investment talent or who dislike hassle.
+Core logic: Adds an extra layer of tech growth returns compared to holding USD/Treasury bonds alone, suitable for beginners with no investment talent or who dislike hassle.

 - US stock trial transition suggestion (advanced option)